radnaxel-a/todos-app/README.md

 ### Description

-In the following repository you will an sample **non-production ready** sample solution on a todo app build with svelte and ionic for the front end and a custom express library for the back-end
+In the following repository you will find an sample **non-production ready** sample solution on a todo app build with svelte and ionic for the front end and a custom express library for the back-end

 ### Starting up